hcnp/trifork-dell-ubuntu/README.md

 [GNOME](https://gnome.org) is the [desktop environment (DE)](https://en.wikipedia.org/wiki/Desktop_environment) that comes with Ubuntu.

 ### GNOME Apps
-Besides the apps that comes with GNOME on Ubunut the [GNOME Project](https://en.wikipedia.org/wiki/GNOME_Project) has a whole bunch of apps for GNOME.
+Besides the apps that comes with GNOME on Ubuntu the [GNOME Project](https://en.wikipedia.org/wiki/GNOME_Project) has a whole bunch of apps for GNOME.
 See [Apps for GNOME](https://apps.gnome.org/)

-The ones that doesn't come with Ubuntu can be installed with Flatpak for the latest version, as the GNOME Project currently uses that for all the latest versions.
+The ones that don't come with Ubuntu can be installed with Flatpak for the latest version, as the GNOME Project currently uses that for all the latest versions.

 #### Recommended extra apps
 - [Drawing](https://apps.gnome.org/Drawing/) - Resembles MS Paint a bit - A simple image editor